toazters/cs-test-server/README.md

 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
 2. Restart the server or type `sm plugins load test` in the console to load the plugin.
 3. The config file will be automatically generated in cfg/sourcemod/

-## Configuration ##
-- You can modify the phrases in addons/sourcemod/translations/test.phrases.txt.
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/test.cfg.

-## Usage ##
+4. Download the .smx and place it in the addons/sourcemod/plugin/ folder